solid-contrib/specification-tests/README.md

 For each test subject you want to test, create a `{subject}.env` file in this directory according to the instructions [here](https://hub.docker.com/r/solidproject/conformance-test-harness).

-Add the following line to your `/etc/hosts` file:
+If you are testing a local server, add the following line to your `/etc/hosts` file rather than use `http://localhost`:
 ```
 127.0.0.1       server
 ```